HOLY WEEK SCHEDULE OF SERVICES

 Pascha Baskets: Fr.
 Michael will bless Pascha baskets during the Paschal Liturgy.
 Place them on the left side of the Solea when you come for the Paschal Liturgy and then take it with you at the dismissal.
 For a helpful link on the types of items to place in your Pascha Basket, visit: http://orthodoxeducation.blogspot.com/2014/04/pascha-basket.html

 Celebration Meal: The Parish Council is preparing the meal for this year’s celebration.
-Please note that sharing food brought from home is not permitted this year.
+Please bring a side dish or dessert.

 PASCHA (EASTER) SUNDAY

 Agape Vespers: Do you speak a language other than English?
-If so, you are needed to read a portion of the Gospel during the Agape Vespers Service on Sunday, April 28.
-Contact Archdn.
-Dave if you can assist.
+If so, you are needed to read a portion of the Gospel during the Agape Vespers Service on Sunday, May 5 (1 PM).
+A sign up sheet is available in the Narthex.

 Easter Egg Hunt: Following Agape Vespers will be an Easter Egg Hunt for the Church School children.